Calendars, calendars, calendars everywhere

 In the beginning…

 It all started a few months ago, when someone at the synagogue asked what day is Rosh Hashanah, which is the first day of the new year on the Hebrew calendar.
 Someone answered, “same as always: 1 of Tishrei.”
 This reminded of something I had read years ago on Calendrical Calculations by Nachum Dershowitz and Edward M. Reingold.
-The authors had encountered a similar situation years earlier, when someone asked what day begins Hanukkah (the Jewish festival of lights), someone answered, “same as always: 25 of Kislev,” and so they began a study on the different calendars in use nowadays.
+The authors had encountered a similar situation years earlier, when someone asked what day begins Hanukkah (the Jewish festival of lights) on a given year, someone answered, “same as always: 25 of Kislev,” and so they began a study on the different calendars in use.

 All my life I’ve been celebrating Jewish holidays in different days on the civil calendar.
 Same with my Muslim friends, who celebrate (among other important events) Ramadan (beginning 18 of February, 2026) and Eid al-Fitr (19 of March, 2026) in different days, and my Indian friends, with their holidays and festivals as well.
 Recently, I realized my Orthodox friends were not celebrating Christmas on 25 of December, but 7 of January of the following year.

-In this article, I’m exploring the different calendars and the methods to convert from one to another.
-In parallel, I’m building an Elixir library (source on Codeberg).
+In this article, I’m exploring the different calendars actually being used nowadays.
+In parallel, I’m building an Elixir library (source on Codeberg) with the calculations to convert from one to another.

 A multitude of calendars